GFW Technical Review 01 – Architecture

 • Silent timeouts: connections stall indefinitely, often a signature of IP- or route-based blocking.

-• Forged DNS records: detectable when users manually compare DNS results or modify resolver settings.
+• Forged DNS records: detectable when users manually compare DNS results or change resolver settings.

-• Asymmetric behavior: outbound and inbound traffic may be treated differently, a pattern observed in various academic measurements.
+• Asymmetric behavior: outbound and inbound traffic treated differently, a pattern seen repeatedly in academic measurements.

-These behaviors collectively hint at a complex, distributed filtering system rather than a single filtering device.
+Together, these behaviors point to a complex, distributed filtering system rather than a single device.

 Closing Thoughts